I fell in love with Greece in Texas! Strange, but true.

-My first exposure to anything Greek was years ago at Little Gus’ Restaurant in Dallas.
+My first exposure to anything Greek was years ago at Little Gus’ Restaurant in Dallas, Texas.
 Its location on not-yet-trendy Lower Greenville guaranteed great food in a perfect hole in the wall cafe.

-We’d go there on Friday nights with our best friends to celebrate the end of the work week, sharing steaming plates of moussaka and pastitsio, followed by a slice of baklava or galitoburiko and four forks.
-I always ordered a glass of piney retsina wine, to James’ exclamations of “Ewww!”
+We’d go there on Friday nights with our best friends to celebrate the end of the work week, sharing steaming plates of moussaka and Pastitsio, followed by a slice of Baklava or Galaktoboureko and four forks.
+I always ordered a glass of piney Retsina wine, to James’ exclamations of “Ewww!”
 I loved it because it tasted so foreign and exotic.

 Little Gus’ place wasn’t fancy – simple wooden tables and a few vases of bedraggled carnations.
 But he had the most enticing posters of Greece plastered on the walls.
 Windmills on whitewashed houses cascading down hillsides to the sea.
 I vowed that one day I would see it for myself.